justbuchanan/bazel_rules_qt/readme.md

 These bazel rules and BUILD targets make it easy to use Qt from C++ projects built with bazel.

-Note that unlike many libraries used through bazel, qt is dynamically linked, meaning that the qt-dependent programs you build with bazel will use the qt libraries installed by the system package manager.
-Thus the users of your programs will also need to install qt.
+Note that unlike many libraries used through bazel, it requires Qt to be installed when building the application.
+Also keep in mind that this rules only allow to link Qt dynamically.
+In addition in the case of Linux it also requires Qt to be installed on the system when running it.
+For Windows, it is not needed to have Qt installed in the system to run your program.
+The needed dll files are copied to the output folder to make it self contained.
+However qt is still dynamically linked.

 ## Platform support

-This project currently only works on Linux, although eventually I'd like it to support Windows and Mac OS X as well.
+This project currently only works on Linux and Windows, eventually Mac OS X might be supported as well.

 ## Usage